 For emails: Do not click on links or provide any personal information.

-Please report your experience to the Academic Discovery Center at email@example.com or 208-496-9800 (so we can remove the postings) and to The Internet Crime Complaint Center
+Please report your experience to the Academic Advising at firstname.lastname@example.org or 208-496-9800 (so we can remove the postings) and to The Internet Crime Complaint Center

 If the scam is local please contact the local police and report the fraud or scam.

 If you have sent money to a fraudulent employer, contact your bank or credit card company immediately to close your account and dispute the charges.